-- To improve and strengthen statistical services and delivery system;
+- Improve and strengthen statistical services and delivery system;

-- To be highly responsive to customer needs in a dynamic and challenging environment;
+- Highly responsive to customer needs in a dynamic and challenging environment;

-- To ensure maximum use of superior technology and statistical methodology;
+- Ensure maximum use of superior technology and statistical methodology;

-- To inculcate a culture of innovation in producing and delivering statistical products and services;
+- Inculcate a culture of innovation in producing and delivering statistical products and services;

-- To have competent workforce with high level of professionalism; and
+- Competent workforce with high level of professionalism; and

-- To broaden the use of statistics among users.
+- Broaden the use of statistics among users.

 Bank Negara Malaysia (the Central Bank of Malaysia), is a statutory body which started operations on 26 January 1959.
 Bank Negara Malaysia is governed by the Central Bank of Malaysia Act 2009.
 The role of Bank Negara Malaysia is to promote monetary and financial stability.
 This is aimed at providing a conducive environment for the sustainable growth of the Malaysian economy.

 Bank Negara Malaysia’s monetary policy stance is to maintain price stability while remaining supportive of growth.
 Bank Negara Malaysia is also responsible for financial system stability.
 This is achieved by developing a sound, resilient, progressive and diversified financial sector which serves to support the sectors of the real economy.
 It also plays an important function in implementing initiatives to deepen and strengthen the financial markets, including the foreign exchange market.

 Bank Negara Malaysia has played a significant developmental role in developing the financial system infrastructure in advancing the financial inclusion agenda.
 This is to ensure all economic sectors and segments of the society have access to financial services.
 In addition, Bank Negara Malaysia also oversees the nation’s payment systems infrastructure which emphasise on the efficiency and security of the financial systems.